fhsjaagshs/mystic/readme.markdown

 Mystic
 ===

+*"Ultra-dynamic replacement for ActiveRecord that allows for fine-grain control over database queries."*

-**Sinatra is to Rails** as **Mystic is to ActiveRecord**
+**Sinatra** is to **Rails** as **Mystic** is to **ActiveRecord**

-Simple database connection that supplies connection pooling, server selection, raw SQL execution, and such.
+Simple database connection that supplies connection pooling, migrations, raw SQL execution, and such.

+- Allows the developer to write their own SQL
+- Supports models
+- Supports `ActiveRecord`-esque migrations
+- Allows the developer to write their own adapters

 Migrations
 -